 - FBC may show a low WBC count with an increased proportion of lymphocytes and thrombocytopenia (usually resolves in a month).

 - There is no specific treatment.

-- Keep the child away from school for seven days after the rash appears.
+- Keep the child away from school for four days after the rash appears.

 - Use antipyretics for fever - avoid aspirin in children, due to the danger of Reye's syndrome.

 - Ask about any contact with pregnant women.

 - Where suspected infection occurs in a pregnant woman, it should be confirmed by investigation, in liaison with a virologist, and counselling should be given about the dangers to the fetus.
 Management requires referral and expert support.